BDC Hamburger Icon

 Open row

-As a business professional, you are responsible for the knowledge, expertise and services you provide to clients.
-As a result, clients can take legal action against you and your firm when they believe mistakes that harmed them financially were made when you provided your services.
+As a business professional, you’re responsible for the knowledge, expertise and services you provide to clients.
+As a result, clients can take legal action against you and your company when they believe mistakes that harmed them financially were made when you provided your services.
 Under these circumstances, professional liability insurance can help cover your legal costs.

 What is professional liability insurance?

-Professional liability insurance (also known as professional indemnity insurance) provides businesses with coverage against clients’ legal claims of negligence, malpractice and misrepresentation.
-The insurance can help cover the monetary costs associated with legal fees, judgments against you, settlements, compensatory damages, punitive damages, and economic or business damages that result from a lawsuit.
+Professional liability insurance, also known as professional indemnity insurance, provides businesses with coverage against clients’ legal claims of negligence, malpractice and misrepresentation.
+This insurance can help cover the monetary costs associated with legal fees, judgments against you, settlements, compensatory damages, punitive damages, and economic or business damages that result from a lawsuit.

 Who needs professional liability insurance?

-Business owners and professionals who have expertise in a certain area (e.g., lawyers, accountants, consultants, graphic designers) need professional liability insurance to protect their business against clients’ claims of negligence.
+Business owners and professionals who have expertise in a certain area — such as lawyers, accountants, consultants and graphic designers — need professional liability insurance to protect their business against clients’ claims of negligence.
 Professional liability insurance is required particularly if the business owner or professional meets any of these criteria:

 • Signs a contract that requires insurance coverage